ninewise/dissertation/introduction/chapter.md

 Similar to a genome, the collection of an organism's proteins is called its proteome, with the corresponding study called proteomics.
-Large scale proteomics studies may follow the same pattern as genomics
-studies: the proteins are segmented, often with trypsin.
+Since a protein performs a function, studying the proteome of an organism provides insight in what this organism can do.
+Large scale proteomics studies may follow the same pattern as genomics studies: the proteins are segmented, often with trypsin.
 The protein sequence of these segments, called (tryptic) peptides, is then determined by for example comparing the measured mass spectrum to a set of predicted mass spectra.
 However, since tryptic peptides do not overlap, assembly is not possible.

-Finally, the set of an organism's RNA is called its transcriptome, and the corresponding study is called transcriptomics.
+Finally, the set of an organism's RNA transcripts is called its transcriptome, and the corresponding study is called transcriptomics.
+The study of a transcriptome provides similar insights to a proteomics study.

 All of these studies are performed on individual organisms.
 Studying the genomes, proteomes and transcriptomes of all organisms found in